gituser450/ultrapoint-wallet-nodejs/README.md

 ```

-**Note: versions of ultrapoint-nodejs prior to 3.0 require `hostname` with the 'http://' prefix, 3.0 and greater only require the IP address.**
+**Note: versions of ultrapoint-wallet-nodejs prior to 3.0 require `hostname` with the 'http://' prefix, 3.0 and greater only require the IP address.**

 ## Testing

-Some basic tests can now be run locally to verify the library and your simplewallet instance are communicating.
-The tests assume simplewallet will be listening at the default config settings.
+Some basic tests can now be run locally to verify the library and your `ultrapoint-wallet-rpc` instance are communicating.
+The tests assume RPC wallet will be listening at the default config settings.
 Tests are run via mocha.
 To run the tests, clone the repository and then:

     npm install